zamaniafshar/flutter_clean_code_tips/functions.md

 ---

 ### 2. **Short Functions**
 > The shorter, the better.
-Aim for 5–15 lines max.
+Aim for 5–20 lines max.

 Split long functions into smaller, named chunks that describe what they do.

+Note: build methods can be longer than this, but try to keep them between 20 to 100 lines.
 ---

 ### 3. **Descriptive Names**